jipingw/RiboDiPA/README.md

 is not invloved in the test.
 Rows of `classlabel` correspond to replicates.

-RiboDiPA also ouputs a supplementary measure called \(T\)-value, which is defined to be 1-cosine of the angle between the first right singular vectors of the footprint matrices of the two conditions under comparison.
+RiboDiPA also ouputs a supplementary measure called T-value, which is defined to be 1-cosine of the angle between the first right singular vectors of the footprint matrices of the two conditions under comparison.
 It can be used to identify genes with larger magnitude of